 From the date when partial retirement can be claimed according to the pension fund rules (Appendix 1), a partial retirement benefit can be granted.
-The following requirements should be met:
+The following requirements must all be fulfilled:

-- a) The level of employment should be reduced significantly and permanently, by at least 20%; - b) A maximum of three partial retirement steps are possible. - c) Any reduction in the level of employment will mean a corresponding reduction in the insured salary; - d) The retirement benefits should correspond with the reduction in the level of employment.
+- a) The level of employment should be reduced significantly and permanently, by at least 20% of a 100% workload; - b) A maximum of three partial retirement steps are possible. - c) Any reduction in the level of employment will mean a corresponding reduction in the insured salary; - d) The retirement benefits should correspond with the reduction in the level of employment.